Jenish-Patel31/Employee-Management-Verto/README.md

 4. Delete employees with the "Delete" button
 5. Use the search bar to filter employees
 6. Click column headers to sort data
-7. Use the "Columns" button to show/hide columns
-8. Export data using the "CSV" button
+7. Export data using the "CSV" button

 ## Project Structure